qfetrow/oregonBigTreeWeb/README.md

 The goal of both the app and the webpage is to connect Oregonians to their local legislators and allow citizens to make sense of Oregon's legislative systems.
 I want to make it easy for people to track state legislature and get their voices heard by their representatives.

+# Functionalities

+Right now the website is barely functional, displaying only information about the 10 latest measures.
+I'm hoping to work on this project daily for the next few weeks.